sbsev/google-workspace/readme.md

 ## Rationale

-Our number of chapters is continuously growing and along with it the size of our G Suite.
-As the number of accounts has surpassed 150, it's becoming increasingly necessary to perform bulk operations for managing user information like group memberships, profile information, email signatures, etc.
+As our chapter count grows, do does the size of our [Google Workspace](https://workspace.google.com).
+As the number of accounts has long surpassed 150, it's becoming increasingly important to be able perform bulk operations for managing group memberships, profile information, email signatures, etc.

 [![Chapter map](assets/chapter-map.png)](https://studenten-bilden-schueler.de/standorte)

-Google Apps Manager (GAM) is a powerful command line utility with comprehensive batch operations for all manner of G Suite functionality.
-It's available at <https://github.com/jay0lee/GAM>.
+Google Apps Manager (GAM) is a powerful command line utility with comprehensive batch operations for all manner of Google Workspace functionality.
+It's available at <https://github.com/jay0lee/gam>.
 Install it by opening a terminal and running

 ```sh
 bash <(curl -s -S -L <https://git.io/install-gam>)